SolarLune/tetra3d/readme.md

 - [X] **Particles**
 - [X] -- Basic particle system support
 - [ ] -- Fix layering issue when rendering a particle system underneath another one (visible in the Particles example)
+- [ ] -- Lighting Probes - general idea is to be able to specify a space that has basic (optionally continuously updated) AO and lighting information, so standing a character in this spot makes him greener, that spot redder, that spot darker because he's in the shadows, etc.
 - [X] **Shaders**
 - [X] -- Custom fragment shaders
 - [X] -- Normal rendering (useful for, say, screen-space shaders)